 Income Protection Insurance may also be available in these cases, although it may be subject to a higher premium and usually a minimum 90 day waiting period may apply and a maximum benefit period of age 55 may also apply.
 This reflects the significant increase in morbidity for diabetics after this age.

-If you suffer from diabetes and would like to buy life insurance, income protection insurance or trauma insurance then contact ComparingExpert.
-When you contact us to organise your cover, please have the following information available:
+If you suffer from diabetes and would like to buy life insurance, income protection insurance or trauma insurance then start by comparing your options by filling in the quote form above.
+When you’re contacted, please have the following information available:

 - Your latest HBA1C results (and more if you have them)